craftcms/shopify/README.md

 );
 ```

 Using this event, after the queries have been built, you have the opportunity to add custom arguments to the main query.
-For example, you can tailor a query for products using the [ProductConnection arguments](https://shopify.dev/docs/api/admin-graphql/latest/queries/products#arguments) (like `query`, `reverse` or `savedSearchId`).
+For example, you can tailor a query for products using the [ProductConnection arguments](https://shopify.dev/docs/api/admin-graphql/2026-01/queries/products#arguments) (like `query`, `reverse`, or `savedSearchId`).

 ### GraphQL Playground